Bemeier/schiffre/README.md

 ## FIRMWARE
 ZMK compatible firmware under development.
+Still learning how it works, but the [schiffre dev branch is on our fork](https://github.com/Bemeier/zmk/tree/schiffre).

 ## PROJECT NAME
 *Schiffre* is a combination of the german word *Chiffre* (translation of Cypher, the board this project was based on originally), and the word *Schiff*, which means ship or big boat, reflecting the shape of the keyboard.